TheRenegadeCoder/pymon/README.md

 12. "What is method overriding?" by Jeremy Grifski, Le Chang, Zihe Fang, Alexia Scarvelli, Tae Yeon Kim
 13. "What is method overloading?" by Jeremy Grifski
 14. "What is the implements relationship?" by Jeremy Grifski, Yibo Gan
-15. "What is the extends relationship?" by Jeremy Grifski
+15. "What is the extends relationship?" by Jeremy Grifski, Yi-You (Joseph) Chiu
 16. "What is a mathematical string?" by Jeremy Grifski
 17. "What is mathematical string notation for concatenation?" by Jeremy Grifski
 18. "What is a parameter mode?" by Jeremy Grifski